Paschke duality and assembly maps: Introduction and statements

 where $D(H,\phi)$ is the $C^*$-subalgebra of $B(H)$ generated by the controlled and pseudolocal operators and $C(H,\phi)$, called the \uliemph{Roe algebra}, is its ideal generated by the operators which are in addition locally compact.

-{If $(H,\phi)$ is sufficiently large ({very ample in classical terminology or} absorbing in the sense of Definition \ref{werogihetgergfdsf}), then the $K$-theory of $Q(H,\phi)$ is a well-behaved invariant of $X$.
-More precisely, for a proper map $f \colon X \to X'$ and absorbing representations $(H,\phi)$ and $(H',\phi')$ for $X$ and $X'$ respectively, there exists a unitary, controlled and pseudolocal {isometry} $(H',\phi')\cong (H,\phi\circ f^{*})$ {called a \uliemph{covering}, which is} unique up to conjugation by unitaries.
-This covering induces a homomorphism $D(H,\phi)\to D(H',\phi')$ preserving the respective Roe-algebras and therefore a homomorphism $Q(H,\phi)\to Q(H',\phi')$ between the quotients.
+{If $(H,\phi)$ is sufficiently large ({very ample in classical terminology or} absorbing in the sense of Definition \ref{werogihetgergfdsf}) {and non-degenerate (meaning that $\overline{\phi(C_{0}(X))H}=H$)}, then the $K$-theory of $Q(H,\phi)$ is a well-behaved invariant of $X$.
+More precisely, for a proper map $f \colon X \to X'$ and absorbing {non-degenerate} representations $(H,\phi)$ and $(H',\phi')$ for $X$ and $X'$ respectively, there exists a unitary, controlled and pseudolocal {isometry} $(H',\phi')\cong (H,\phi\circ f^{*})$ {called a \uliemph{covering}, which is} unique up to conjugation by unitaries {in $D(H',\phi')$}.
+This covering induces a homomorphism $D(H,\phi)\to D(H',\phi')$ preserving the respective Roe algebras and therefore a homomorphism $Q(H,\phi)\to Q(H',\phi')$ between the quotients.
 For $f=\id_X$, this shows that the $K$-theory of $Q(H,\phi)$ is independent of the choice of an absorbing representation $(H,\phi)$. {We recall here that Voiculescu's Theorem grants the existence of such absorbing representations.} {Furthermore,} setting }